Freight Factoring Guide

-Trucking companies are mobile, and some freight factors are working to provide carriers with business solutions that fit their lifestyles.
-Some factoring companies have embraced the digital age to offer carriers more tools to get paid faster and run their businesses more efficiently.
+Trucking companies are mobile, and many freight factors are working to provide carriers with business solutions that fit their lifestyles.
+Factoring companies have embraced the digital age to offer carriers more tools to get paid faster and run their businesses more efficiently.

 What to look for:

 - Digital paperwork – Paperwork is still essential in trucking, but it’s getting more advanced.
-Some factors now allow you to send proof of delivery through mobile apps, emails, and scans.
+Many factors encourage you to send proof of delivery through mobile apps, emails, and scans.
 This can lead to huge cost saving.

 - Proof of delivery – Does the factoring company accept PODs from the road through mobile apps, emails, and scans?
 Are there any processing fees?

-- Unlimited online access – A client-focused website that you can access 24/7/365 to get information about your account.
+- Unlimited online access – Is there a client-focused website that you can access 24/7/365 to get information about your account?
 Find out if your information will be in real-time, which reports are available on-demand, and whether you can create and submit invoices online.